KingaGrelewicz/homepage/README.md

 ## Description
 Hi, my name is Kinga, take a look at my first website.
-This is my personal website contains information about my work experience, my hobby and schools what I'm graduated.
+This is my personal website contains information about my work experience, my hobby and schools.
 I will share my my projects here.
 Visitors can browse my portfolio to see examples of my work and learn more about me and my background.
 The website also includes a contact channels where visitors can reach out to me directly.

 ## Demo